 Check the logical router information.
 Each logical router Instance is served by one of the controller nodes.

-The routes sub-command shows the routing table that is sent to this controller by the logical router's virtual appliance (also known as the control VM).
-Note that unlike on the ESXi hosts, this routing table does not include directly connected subnets because this information is provided by the LIF configuration.
+The routes subcommand shows the routing table that is sent to this controller by the logical router's virtual appliance (also known as the control VM).
+Unlike on the ESXi hosts, this routing table does not include directly connected subnets because this information is provided by the LIF configuration.
 Route information on the ESXi hosts includes directly connected subnets because in that case it is a forwarding table used by ESXi host’s datapath.

 List all logical routers connected to this controller.

 controller # show control-cluster logical-routers instance all LR-Id LR-Name Universal Service-Controller Egress-Locale 0x1388 default+edge-1 false 192.168.110.201 local

 Note the LR-Id and use it in the following command.

 controller # show control-cluster logical-routers interface-summary 0x1388 Interface Type Id IP 13880000000b vxlan 0x1389 172.16.10.1/24 13880000000a vxlan 0x1388 172.16.20.1/24 138800000002 vxlan 0x138a 192.168.10.2/29